-Nicholas wandered aimlessly down the main street, cruising on his board he enjoyed the cool nights air on his face as he wandered from club to club, laughing at the drunks and chatting to the bouncers outside.
-Rolling down the main thoroughfare late at night he often found himself dodging stray legs, stumbling drunks, and avoiding piles of vomit and piss.
+Nicholas wandered aimlessly down the main street, cruising on his board.
+He enjoyed the cool night air on his face as he wandered from club to club, laughing at the drunks and chatting with the bouncers outside.
+Rolling down the main thoroughfare late at night, he often found himself dodging stray legs, stumbling drunks, and avoiding piles of vomit and piss.
 Although it was never an environment that Nicholas considered to be nice, he always enjoyed his Friday night skates.
-He made sure to keep his headphones on, with the music up loud so he never had to worry about what others would yell at him.
-But none of that mattered to Nicholas, because tonight was a special night, not for him, but for the city.
-A huge celebration was happening, a festival where people would dress up and get painted, while still getting up to the same drunk shenanigans.
-Except this time there was also street food and a much wider range of persons to watch and listen to.
+He made sure to keep his headphones on, with the music up loud, so he never had to worry about what others would yell at him.
+But none of that mattered to Nicholas because tonight was a special night, not for him, but for the city.
+A huge celebration was happening, a festival where people would dress up and get painted while still getting up to the same drunk shenanigans.
+Except this time, there was also street food and a much wider range of people to watch and listen to.

-Nicholas weaved through the crowds, marvelling at their colourful dress, and intricate face paint.
+Nicholas weaved through the crowds, marveling at their colorful dress and intricate face paint.
 The decorations illuminated the street with strong reds, greens, and blues.
 While people carried around balloons and other thematic cosmetics from the various stalls.
 Nicholas couldn’t help but love the tacky plastic lightbulb cups that had an led light in them to make the drinks glow.
-It was on the forefront of his mind to find where they were coming from as everyone seemed to have one.
-The closer he got to the centre of the festival the more packed the sidewalks became, so he quickly moved onto the road, looking around he made sure he was safe from traffic when a strange individual caught his eye.
-Nicholas stood stiff legged, jaw slack as he stared at this man standing in the back of a crowd.
+It was at the forefront of his mind to find where they were coming from, as everyone seemed to have one.
+The closer he got to the center of the festival, the more packed the sidewalks became, so he quickly moved onto the road; looking around, he made sure he was safe from traffic when a strange individual caught his eye.
+Nicholas stood stiff-legged, jaw slacks as he stared at this man standing in the back of a crowd.

-All of a sudden Nicholas was snapped out of his trance by the sound of a car horn.
+All of a sudden, Nicholas was snapped out of his trance by the sound of a car horn.
 He turned to see a car barrelling towards him.
-Nicholas narrowly swerved out of the way and the guy droving threw a finger out the window.
+Nicholas narrowly swerved out of the way, and the guy ,driving threw a finger out the window.

-“Oh thank fuck, I need one of these.”
-He said as he hoped off his board and ran to the stall.
-Catching a servers attention he called out with wallet in hand.
+“Oh, thank fuck, I need one of these.”
+He said as he hopped off his board and ran to the stall.
+Catching a server’s attention, he called out with a wallet in hand.
 “He can I get a lightbulb drink?”

-The server laughed then pointed to a long line of customers, the few at the front that heard him shook their head and pointed to the back of the line.
-Nicholas frowned, and let loose a long-winded sigh.
+The server laughed and then pointed to a long line of customers; the few at the front that heard him shook their heads and pointed to the back of the line.
+Nicholas frowned and let loose a long-winded sigh.

 “Yup, that checks out.
 Looks like I don’t really want one if I think about it.”

-He turned around to look at the other stalls that were nearby just to realise that they were all the same.
-Each one had a queue that seemed to stretch for a mile, and grew every second he did not enter one.
-Nicholas rolled his eyes and hoped back on his board.
-Heading away from the main section of the festival he scouted the outskirts for less popular stalls.
-But despite his searching, everywhere seemed to be as busy as the last, and as a rule Nicholas hated to be stationary on his late-night skates, doing whatever it would take to make sure he was moving in one way or another.
+He turned around to look at the other stalls that were nearby just to realize that they were all the same.
+Each one had a queue that seemed to stretch for a mile and grew every second he did not enter one.
+Nicholas rolled his eyes and hopped back on his board.
+Heading away from the main section of the festival, he scouted the outskirts for less popular stalls.
+But despite his searching, everywhere seemed to be as busy as the last, and as a rule, Nicholas hated to be stationary on his late-night skates, doing whatever it would take to make sure he was moving in one way or another.
 But he had to stop when he spotted the tall man again.
-This time he was staring off in another direction and Nicholas caught the shining white beacon that was the back of his head.
-The man seemed almost perfectly motionless, and for the briefest of moments Nicholas assumed that he must be looking at a mannequin set up for a stall, but then he moved.
-Nicholas stopped his idle march completely when he noticed the slow pan of the mans head.
+This time he was staring off in another direction, and Nicholas caught the shining white beacon that was the back of his head.
+The man seemed almost perfectly motionless, and for the briefest of moments, Nicholas assumed that he must be looking at a mannequin set up for a stall, but then he moved.
+Nicholas stopped his idle march completely when he noticed the slow pan of the man’s head.
 His eyes were bulging from his skull and nearly stuck out as much as his nose.
-The wide grin made sure to instil the most amount of fear possible into Nicholas’ system.
+The wide grin made sure to instill the most amount of fear possible into Nicholas’ system.

-“What on Earth is thi…” Nicholas cut himself short and spun his head a hundred and eighty degrees to look behind himself.
+“What on Earth is this….”
+Nicholas cut himself short and spun his head a hundred and eighty degrees to look behind himself.

-He talked himself up, but still his footsteps felt weighted, like everything in his body was trying to put on the brakes.
-But he pushed forward, moving through the park he slowly built up speed, but felt like he was walking weird which caused him to over think and actually walk weird.
-Most people ignored him though as a lot of people were drunk enough that he still seemed more sober than most.
+He talked himself up, but still, his footsteps felt weighted like everything in his body was trying to put on the brakes.
+But he pushed forward, moving through the park.
+He slowly built up speed but felt like he was walking weirdly, which caused him to overthink and actually walk weirdly.
+Most people ignored him, though, as a lot of people were drunk enough that he still seemed more sober than most.

 “Hand over the wallet, now freak.”
 The robber yelled as Nicholas approached slowly.

-The mugger spat at the weird man and went to insult him again, but with surprising speed the man grabbed the knife with one hand, and the robbers through with his other.
-Nicholas watched as the weird man snapped the mugger’s neck like it was a chicken bone, he then carefully carried him over to a bin and placed him among the trash.
-Nicholas couldn’t speak, his body knew something was off and yet he still pushed, and now he was a witness to murder.
-He went to run but his legs had frozen, worse still, he had wandered deep into the alley without realising it and now feared the moment that the weird man might turn around.
-A fear that soon became reality, the weird man turned and smiled that same awful smile, and stared with those same bulging eyes.
-He started to walk towards Nicholas, this time he did not shuffle like he did through the streets, he almost looked like he was running, but the way his upper body was hunched, and seemed to fill the space of the alley he almost seemed as if he was just getting larger instead of moving closer.
+The mugger spat at the weird man and went to insult him again, but with surprising speed, the man grabbed the knife with one hand, and the robber through with his other.
+Nicholas watched as the weird man snapped the mugger’s neck like it was a chicken bone; he then carefully carried him over to a bin and placed him among the trash.
+Nicholas couldn’t speak; his body knew something was off, and yet he still pushed, and now he was a witness to murder.
+He went running, but his legs had frozen; worse still, he had wandered deep into the alley without realizing it and now feared the moment that the weird man might turn around.
+A fear that soon became reality; the weird man turned and smiled that same awful smile and stared with those same bulging eyes.
+He started to walk towards Nicholas, but this time, he did not shuffle like he did through the streets, he almost looked like he was running, but the way his upper body was hunched and seemed to fill the space of the alley, he almost seemed as if he was just getting larger instead of moving closer.
 His hands rose and showed off his gnarled fingernails that were thick and pointed, not that he got to look at them for long because they soon found purchase on his shoulders and neck.
 Nicholas assumed he was about to die as he looked at the man with fear in his eyes.
-His breathing somehow less laboured than the weird man in front of him.
-But instead of raising him off the ground he gripped at his shoulders as if he was giving him a massage.
-Nicholas finally got time to examine his face, it looked as if it was melting from his very skull.
-It wasn’t until he felt himself being jostled that he realised that the weird man had been talking to him.
+His breathing was somehow less labored than the weird man in front of him.
+But instead of raising him off the ground, he gripped his shoulders as if he was giving him a massage.
+Nicholas finally got time to examine his face; it looked as if it was melting from his very skull.
+It wasn’t until he felt himself being jostled that he realized that the weird man had been talking to him.